 - Roadside assistance up to $50 per incident four times a year

 Chase Sapphire Preferred Card: Best coverage for a low annual fee

-While the Chase Sapphire Reserve has slightly better travel insurance coverage, it also has a high annual fee at $550 ($75 for each additional card).
+While the Chase Sapphire Reserve has slightly better travel insurance coverage, it also has a high annual fee of $550 ($75 for each additional card).

 This is not so with the Chase Sapphire Preferred, as the annual fee is only $95 – the lowest for the best cards with travel insurance.
-Plus, you don’t have to pay to add cardholders, who will receive all the same benefits as the primary cardholder.
+Plus, you don’t have to pay to add cardholders who will receive the same benefits as the primary cardholder.

 The collision damage waiver for rental car insurance carries no country exclusion like many other credit cards and you get many of the same benefits as the Chase Sapphire Reserve.
 Chief among them is the $10,000 per person in trip cancellation/interruption insurance ($20,000 per trip) on flights, passenger tours and hotels.